Do You Need an HVAC Permit? Complete Guide

 These projects are typically exempt from permit requirements:

-- Portable space heaters and window AC units
+- Portable space heaters and window AC units, not permanently installed

 Exemptions vary by city.
 Always check your local requirements.